 We understand that is a fairly technical description!
 But we want you to know we follow a very strategic, proven pathway that is designed to leave you relating to each other effectively, lovingly and with a true sense of togetherness and security.

 Our Counselling Style

 Our style is to be very gentle and empathic when you describing painful moments.
 However, we also love to bring humor into the sessions and, when necessary, we will call you out if we sense it would be helpful to you.

 Our marriage therapists have all completed training in Emotionally Focussed Couples Therapy (overseen by ICEEFT).
 All that to say that we are trained in one of the handful of empirically validated approaches to marriage counselling!
 (In plain language: we use the research-based approach that is most likely to help your marriage).

 Virtual Marriage Counselling

 You’ll need a quiet, private room with a decent Internet connection.
 For equipment, you’ll want to use a laptop with a webcam (or a tablet) with Zoom installed.

 Studies have shown virtual counselling to be as effective as in-person counselling.
 Additionally, you are able to get help from the convenience of your own home without the need to travel through the city, find parking, sit in an awkwardly silent waiting room, etc. It really is so much more convenient.

 Sessions are one hour long and we will schedule to meet with you weekly.
 A course of virtual marriage counselling using our approach typically lasts 4 to 6 months.

 How Do I Start?

-We’d love to have you pull your credit card out immediately, but honestly, if you’re not sure we’d encourage you to reach out and get in touch first with a little information about your marriage situation.
-Information sent through that link will drop into the inbox of our Clinical Director, Caleb Simonyi-Gindele.
-One of us would also be happy to do a quick phone consult with you just to answer any questions you may have and give you a chance to get a feel for how we work.
+Please get in touch first with a little information about your marriage situation.
+Information sent through that link/form will drop into the confidential inbox of our Clinical Director, Caleb Simonyi-Gindele.
+Following that, we can also set up a quick phone consult with you just to answer any questions you may have and give you a chance to get a feel for how we work.